Charles H. Grosvenor

-Charles Henry Grosvenor (September 20, 1833 – October 30, 1917) was an American lawyer and educator who served as a multiple-term U.S. Representative from Ohio, as well as a brigade commander in the Union Army during the American Civil War.
+Charles Henry Grosvenor (September 20, 1833 – October 30, 1917) was an American lawyer and educator who served as a multiple-term U.S. representative from Ohio, as well as a brigade commander in the Union Army during the American Civil War.

 Biography

 Grosvenor was born in Pomfret, Connecticut.
-He was the uncle of Charles Grosvenor Bond.
+He was the uncle of Congressman Charles Grosvenor Bond.
 In 1838, Grosvenor moved with his parents to southeastern Ohio, where he attended school in Athens County.
 He later taught school before studying law.
 He was admitted to the bar in 1857 and practiced in Athens.

 Civil War

 During the Civil War, Grosvenor served in the 18th Ohio Infantry and was promoted through the ranks to colonel.
 He led his regiment at the Battle of Chickamauga in 1863, and was a brigade commander in the division of Charles Cruft at the Battle of Nashville in December 1864.
 At the close of the war, Grosvenor was brevetted as a colonel in the Regular Army.
 He was mustered out of the volunteers on October 9, 1865.
 On January 13, 1866, President Andrew Johnson nominated Grosvenor for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.
+After the war, he was elected as a companion of the Ohio Commandery of the Military Order of the Loyal Legion of the United States.
+He was also a member of the Sons of the American Revolution.